soxueren/atsd/api/sql/scheduled-sql-store.md

 ### Validation

-To create and test a query that complies with [requirements](#column-requirements), execute the query in the SQL console and click the **Store** button.
+To test a query that complies with [requirements](#column-requirements), execute the query in the SQL console and click on the **Store** button.

 Click **Test** to review the produced commands and to resolve any errors.

 ![SQL Store Test](images/sql-store-test.png)

+Click **Store** to persist the new derived series in the database.

+Click **Schedule** to created a scheduled SQL job to persist new records for derived series continously.

 ### Monitoring